abhisheks6477/petitgpt/README.md

 The experiments cover supervised fine-tuning, preference optimization, response distillation, a separate shared-tokenizer soft-distillation lab, LoRA adaptation, loss allocation, and parameter interpolation.
 Several runs improved fitting or individual tasks without delivering a balanced improvement over the selected reference.
 Those results are retained rather than presented as successful upgrades.

-**Released weights and experimental coverage are different things.** The released model follows:
+**Released weights and experimental coverage are different things.** In the released model's training path, **P2** is supervised fine-tuning on concise instructions, and **P3** is a further adaptation stage on basic instruction tasks with replay examples from earlier instruction data:

 ```text
 Base step_049590 → P2 step750 → P3 step320